 2.5.3.
 Electron transfer-state (Figure 4c): O2 flux determined in the ET-state yields an estimate of ET-capacity.
-The ET-state is defined as the noncoupled state with kinetically-saturating concentrations of O_2 , respiratory substrate and optimum exogenous uncoupler concentration for maximum O2 flux.
+The ET-state is defined as the noncoupled state with kinetically-saturating concentrations of $O_2$ , respiratory substrate and optimum exogenous uncoupler concentration for maximum O2 flux.
 Uncouplers are weak lipidsoluble acids which function protonophores.
 These disrupt the barrier function of the mtIM and thus short-circuit the protonmotive system, functioning like a clutch in a mechanical system.
-As a consequence of the nearly collapsed protonmotive force, the driving force is insufficient for phosphorylation, and I{P} = 0.
+As a consequence of the nearly collapsed protonmotive force, the driving force is insufficient for phosphorylation, and $I{P}$ = 0.
 The most frequently used uncouplers are carbonyl cyanide m-chloro phenyl hydrazone (CCCP), carbonyl cyanide ptrifluoromethoxyphenylhydrazone (FCCP). or dinitrophenol (DNP).
-Stepwise titration of uncouplers stimulates respiration up to or above the level of O2 consumption rates in the OXPHOS-state; respiration is inhibited, uncoupler however. above optimum (Mitchell concentrations 2011). obtained with a single dose of uncoupler must be evaluated with caution, particularly when a fixed uncoupler concentration is used in studies exploring a treatment or disease that may alter the mitochondrial content or mitochondrial sensitivity to inhibition by uncouplers.
+Stepwise titration of uncouplers stimulates respiration up to or above the level of O2 consumption rates in the OXPHOS-state; respiration is inhibited, however. above optimum uncoupler (Mitchell concentrations 2011). obtained with a single dose of uncoupler must be evaluated with caution, particularly when a fixed uncoupler concentration is used in studies exploring a treatment or disease that may alter the mitochondrial content or mitochondrial sensitivity to inhibition by uncouplers.
 There is a need for new protonophoric uncouplers that drive maximal respiration across a broad dosing range and do not inhibit respiration at high concentrations (Kenwood et al 2013).
-The effect on ET-capacity of the reversed function of F_1F_0 -ATPase ($J{P^{\kappa}}$; Figure 4c) can be evaluated in the presence and absence of extramitochondrial ATP.
+The effect on ET-capacity of the reversed function of $F_1F_0$ -ATPase ( $J{P^{\kappa}}$ ; Figure 4c) can be evaluated in the presence and absence of extramitochondrial ATP.

 2.5.4.
-ROX state: The state of residual O_2 consumption, ROX, is not a coupling state, but is relevant to assess respiratory function (Overview).
-The rate of residual oxygen consumption, Rox, is defined as O_2 consumption due to oxidative reactions measured after inhibition of ET with rotenone, malonic acid and antimycin A. Cyanide and azide inhibit not only CIV but catalase and several peroxidases involved in Rox.
-High concentrations of antimycin A, but not rotenone or cyanide, inhibit peroxisomal acyl-CoA oxidase and D-amino acid oxidase (Vamecq et al 1987).
+ROX state: The state of residual O2 consumption, ROX, is not a coupling state, but is relevant to assess respiratory function (Overview).
+The rate of residual oxygen consumption, Rox, is defined as O2 consumption due to oxidative reactions measured after inhibition of ET with rotenone, malonic acid and antimycin A. Cyanide and azide not only inhibit CIV, but also catalase and several peroxidases involved in Rox, whereas AOX is not inhibited (Figure 1b).
+High concentrations of antimycin A, but not rotenone or cyanide, inhibit peroxisomal acyl-CoA oxidase and Damino acid oxidase (Vamecq et al 1987).
 Rox represents a baseline used to correct respiration measured in defined coupling control states.
-Rox-corrected L, P and E are not only lower than total fluxes, but also change the flux control ratios L/P and L/E. Rox is not necessarily equivalent to non-mitochondrial reduction of O_2 , considering O_2 -consuming reactions in mitochondria that are not related to ET-such as O2 consumption in reactions catalyzed by monoamine oxidases (type Α and B), monooxygenases (cvtochrome P450 monooxygenases). dioxygenases (trimethyllysine dioxygenase), and several hydoxylases.
-Isolated mitochondrial fractions, especially those obtained from liver, may be contaminated by peroxisomes, as shown by transmission electron microscopy.
+Rox-corrected L, P and E are not only lower than total fluxes, but also change the flux control ratios L/P and L/E. Rox is not necessarily equivalent to nonmitochondrial reduction of $O_2$ .
+This is important when considering $O_2$ -consuming reactions in mitochondria that are not related to ET-such as O2 consumption in reactions catalyzed by monoamine oxidases and monooxygenases B), (cytochrome P450 monooxygenases), dioxygenases (trimethyllysine dioxygenase), hydoxylases. several Isolated mitochondrial fractions, especially those obtained from liver, may be contaminated by peroxisomes, as shown by transmission electron microscopy.
 This fact makes the exact determination of mitochondrial O2 consumption and mitochondria-associated generation of reactive oxygen species complicated (Schönfeld et al 2009; Speijer 2016; Figure 1).
 The variability of ROXlinked O2 consumption needs to be studied in relation to non-ET enzyme activities, availability of specific substrates, concentration, and electron leakage leading to the formation of reactive oxygen species.